AnastasiyaSamoilenkaHyper/Seabattle/README.md

-Seabattle it is an version of the well-known old game.
+Seabattle is an version of the well-known old game.

 https://anastasiyasamoilenkahyper.github.io/Seabattle/